chooms-sudo/Amplify-wifi-with-old-Routers/README.md

 **Step 4** **CRUCIAL IF YOU WANT TO ACCESS SETTINGS** Go into the WLAN tab and change each of the router's Gateway IP's (in my case since I live in Mexico and use Infinitum Wifi my default Gateway IP for my main router is 192.168.1.254)
- So make sure to use a different one for each router (excluding your main router dont change its ip that would be bad) once you change that you SHOULD get kicked off don't worry that's supposed to happen now re-log back in with your new IP.
+ So make sure to use a different one for each router (excluding your main router dont change it's ip that would be bad) Since my main router is 192.168.1.254, I changed my other router's IPs to 192.168.1.253 and .252.
+Once you change that you SHOULD get kicked off don't worry that's supposed to happen now re-log back in with your new IP.